ShaiVerma/Algorand_Hack/README.md

 1. Start an Algorand LocalNet (Algokit or sandbox) and fund test accounts.
 2. Run `deploy.py` to deploy the ASA and contract; note **APP_ID** and **ASA_ID**.
-3. Configure the `client.py`/`ai_node.py` connection settings (algod URL, token, indexer URL).
+3. Configure the `ai_node.py` settings
 4. Start the AI node to listen for queries and submit answers.
-5. Use any minimal frontend or scripts that import `client.py` to post queries and accept responses.

----

-## 📝 Conventions Introduced by This Formatter

-This tool pass added:
-- **Module docstrings** describing the role of each file in the system.
-- **Function/class docstrings** with parameter stubs to encourage documentation culture.
-- Non-destructive edits (backups in `*.orig`).
+5. Prompt using prompt.py to post queries and accept responses in a DB or directly (IFPS/Nillon DB to handle search contexts and chat continuity still in process.)

 ---

 ## 📄 License